LiveGray/CLEARLEAD/README.md

 Sit back and wait... :D

 # Installation & Usage (Test on Kali 2020)
-Clear.Lead is a breeze to use.
+Clear_Lead is a breeze to use.
 Simply clone the directory, and cd into it.

 Assuming installation is on a kali system, amass is installed by default.